PragmaTechSydney/myblog/content/posts/cdmxpt1.md

 ## The prices

 Street food is cheap.
 Local (“Nacional”) beer is cheap.
 Fresh bread and pastries, cheap.
 My accomodation is pretty basic, that’s about A$50 a night, but you can easily pay much more.
-Most everything else is about 80-90% of the price you’d pay in Sydney or London.
+Most everything else is about 80-90% of the price you’d pay in Sydney or London, after tipping.
 So that gives you an idea.

 ## What’s next?